mikerochip/ergonomic-cpp/README.md

 ## PowerShell

-PowerShell 7.2 scripts are used for the BuildSystem.
-Definitely becoming a fan of PowerShell instead of Bash/Bat since it's cross-platform and supports M1 ARM as of 7.2!
+PowerShell 7.2 scripts are used for the BuildSystem

+The latest PowerShell is cross-platform and supports M1 ARM as of 7.2!
+Definitely becoming a fan of PowerShell instead of Bash or Bat, despite the extra install step.

 * Open a command prompt
 * Mac: ```brew install --cask powershell```